Digital Soil Core™

 Visible and Near-InfraRed Diffuse Reflectance Spectroscopy

 The most advanced sensor in the DSC probe in the spectroscopy sensor that measures the response of the soil from a spectrometer located above-ground from 400-2500nm in 3 nm bands.
-This incredibly rich data includes over 700 bands of spectral data in a continuous profile to a depth of more than 120cm.
-The DSC is the only sensor in the world that incorporates both and NIR spectroscopy sensor combined with a soil moisture measurement simultaneously.
+This incredibly rich data includes over 1200 bands of spectral data in a continuous profile to a depth of more than 120cm.
+The DSC is the only sensor in the world that incorporates both visible and NIR spectroscopy sensors combined with a soil moisture measurement simultaneously.
 This moisture data, along with information obtained from other sensors relating to texture, mineralogy, structure, density, and many other properties provide a wealth of complimentary components for further understanding the spectroscopy data.

 The Power of 7 Sensors